khoslamanav25/GunshotDetectionAlarmCode/README.md

 To get data used for training model, run data_prep.py, seperate created folder into 10 different folders of different classes inside a main data folder.
 For running the live classifier, create a folder with 2 subclass folders matching names with code in files.
 One subclass should have another subclass

+React Native App - Om Joshi

+Make sure python backend is running in the backround

+Run expo install
+Run expo start
+Use the QR code to scan or i/a based on emulators avaliability